-Simply put it like this: Your email signature design coding, is probably not correct.
+Put it like this: Your email signature design coding is probably not correct.
 This is why your signature design shows differently on different platforms and apps.

 Let me get right to it.
 I will not spend much time sweet talking about how Xink is a beauty-converter for your email signature designs.
 It can be, but it always requires some work.
 Any email signature design you attempt to deploy will require several iterations before you get it right.
 You will need to make compromises.
 Always.

 It’s a fact of life that doing anything well takes time.
 This is true even when developing email signature designs.
-At Xink, we make a clear distinction between design and distribution of your signature designs.
-It’s true that Xink is the best platform available for distributing your email signature designs across your network, but you know the saying: You get out what you put in… and when you feed a poorly designed signature into Xink, guess what comes back out.
+At Xink, we make a clear distinction between the design and distribution of your signature designs.
+Xink is indeed the best platform available for distributing your email signature designs across your network.
+Still, you know the saying: You get out what you put in… and when you feed a poorly designed signature into Xink, guess what comes back out.

 Every day, we see people trying to feed badly designed email signatures into Xink.
-Signatures designed in Microsoft Word, we’ve that are then expected to look beautiful on every email client, app, and device known to Man.
+Signatures designed in Microsoft Word and expect the signature looks beautiful on every email client, app, and device known to Man.
 And again, I mean the HTML coding of your signature design, not the signature itself.
 Design opinions I’ll leave to others.

 And when they discover that the signature design HTML code they fed into Xink doesn’t look like they expect, they instantly claim that “Xink does not work” We’re here to dispel you of this notion.
 Consider Xink as a kind of email signature factory.
-You add design (graphics, html etc), blend it with employee information and out comes the signatures.
+You add a design (graphics, HTML etc.), blend it with employee information and signatures.

 Let me say emphatically: Xink does work!
-I’m sorry to say but it is your design that is the problem here!
+I’m sorry to say, but it is your design that is the problem here!
 If you feed Xink a poorly designed signature, you will get poorly designed signatures on the other end.
-It’s funny how that works, isn’t it?
+It’s funny how that works.
 Outlook, OWA, Gmail, Salesforce or whatever you use… you need to start with a good signature design to end up with a good email signature design.

-Most of the time, your email signature design will look as you expect in 95% of all email programs and apps, but you also have to know that there is not the same kind of code control in an email signature as there is when designing a web page.
+Your email signature design will most of the time look as you expect in 95% of all email programs and apps, but you also have to know that there is not the same kind of code control in an email signature as there is when designing a web page.
 Especially in Outlook.
-That program is an expert in changing your code without you even knowing it because it is using Word as underlying editor.
-You expect things to look great but they don’t.
+That program is an expert in changing your code without knowing it because it uses Word as an underlying editor.
+You expect things to look great, but they don’t.
 But enough browbeating.
 What’s the solution?

 See our infographic for a handy visual: Design -> Distribute -> Enjoy!